 Healthy Start provides referral information and support services for infants up to age 3 and their families.
 Services are tailored based on individual needs.
 The Healthy Start screen is a short questionnaire that is part of the birth registration process.
 It is available to all families and is a free and voluntary program.
 If a family would like to enroll in Healthy Start, they should ask their doctor or healthcare provider.

-Locally, the county health departments (Baker, Clay, Duval, Nassau and St. Johns); UF Health/Shands Jacksonville; Children’s Home Society; and Gateway Community Services receive funding to provide Healthy Start services.
+Locally, the county health departments (Baker, Clay, Duval, Nassau and St. Johns); UF Health Jacksonville; Children’s Home Society; and Inspire to Rise receive funding to provide Healthy Start services.

 - Checking child growth and development

 - Ideas for eating healthy

 - Information about how to plan and time any future pregnancies for better health

 - Information about community resources